 - Items added to cart but not purchased yet and so on.

-To create contextually personalised communication for each user, it’s important that you identify their interests and actions.
+To create contextually personalized communication for each user, it’s important that you identify their interests and actions.
 But when dealing with a massive user base, it becomes impossible to do this at an individual level.
-This is where contextual segmentation comes in - the practice of segmenting users by their behavioural history.
+This is where contextual segmentation comes in - the practice of segmenting users by their behavioral history.

 Use-case: Contextual segmentation for favourable app reviews and ratings